25Ericcheong/go-fundamentals/README.md

 ### Property Based Testing

-- Some interesting use of string builder and interesting point about indexing a string would give us a byte
+- Some interesting use of string builder and interesting point about indexing a string would give us a byte.
+Note this really isn't relevant to ptoperty based testing but it was found while I was going through this chapter
+- This is part of the chapter.
+Property based tests helps us throw random data at code and verifying rules described are always true.
+Property based testing is ensuring we have a good understanding of domain so we can write these properties.

 ## Additional Investigation